nushell/nushell.github.io/book/style_guide.md

 Multi-line format is a format for writing all commands in several lines.
 It inherits all rules from one-line format and modifies them slightly.

+**It's recommended to** default to this format:

+1. while you are writing scripts
+2. in scripts for lists and records while they more than 80 characters long or contain nested lists or records
+3. for pipelines more than 80 characters long.

+Rules:

 1. general:
    1. **It's required to omit** trailing spaces.